mwaskagi/yolo/README.md

-# A Docker Micor Service demonstation.
+# A Docker Micro Service demonstation.
 This involves all a well simple designed system that uses the basic fundamental of docker containerisation with the below
 - Docker Networks
 - Container Orcharstration